wazuh/wazuh-documentation/source/installing-splunk/splunk-distributed.rst

 You can find useful Splunk CLI commands in the `official documentation <http://docs.splunk.com/Documentation/Splunk/7.2.0/Admin/CLIadmincommands>`_ .

-Now that you've finished installing Splunk on a multi-instance mode, you can proceed with the next step and install the :ref:`Wazuh app for Splunk <splunk_wazuh>`.
+Now that you've finished installing Splunk on a multi-instance mode, you can proceed with the next step and install the :ref:`Wazuh app for Splunk <splunk_app>`.